David Begelman: Life and career

 Begelman was born to a Jewish family in New York City.
 His father was a Manhattan tailor.

 Begelman was in the United States Army Air Forces during World War II.
 He then became a student at New York University.
 Following college, he worked in the insurance business.

-He worked at the Music Corporation of America (MCA Inc.) for more than 11 years starting in the mid-1950s, eventually becoming vice president.
-He left in 1960 to co-found the talent agency Creative Management Associates (CMA) with Freddie Fields.
+He worked at the Music Corporation of America (MCA Inc.) for more than 11 years, starting in the mid-1950s, eventually becoming vice president.
+He left in 1960 to co-found the talent agency Creative Management Associates (CMA) with fellow MCA agent Freddie Fields.
 Their clients included Judy Garland, Barbra Streisand, Liza Minnelli, Woody Allen, Gregory Peck, Paul Newman, Steve McQueen, Jackie Gleason and Fred Astaire.
 At CMA, Fields and Begelman pioneered the movie "package", where the talent agency put their stars, directors and writers together on a single project.

 Begelman left CMA in 1973 to take over the floundering Columbia Pictures.
 Begelman used his package method at Columbia, dramatically changing the company's image by producing such hits as Shampoo (1975), Funny Lady (1975) and Close Encounters of the Third Kind (1977).